czyzby/gdx-lml/README.md

 - `gradle installAll` - same as the previous one, but the tasks are always invoked in the correct order.
 Use when changing libraries' versions to avoid missing artifacts errors.
 - `gradle uploadArchives` - pushes the archives to Maven Central.
 Requires proper `gradle.properties` with signing and logging data.
 - `gradle clean` - removes built archives.

+Additionally, in `examples` directory you can find a utility Gradle project with some task that modify example projects en masse:

+- `gradle updateVersion` - copies `gradle.properties` from `examples` to all projects directories.
+- `gradle eclipseAll` - generates Eclipse project meta-data for all examples.
+- `gradle runAll` - starts each desktop application, one by one.
+Useful for quick testing.
+Some applications (web socket tests) might fail to run if their corresponding server application is not turned on - this is expected.

 To run a task on a specific library, proceed task name with the project ID.
 For example, `gradle kiwi:build` will build archives of Kiwi library.